aregsar/aregsarblog/blog/2021/redis-configure-laravel/index.md

 EOL
 ```

-If you already have a docker-compose.yml file in the project root then just add the redis service portion of the above yml code under the services section.
+If you already have a `docker-compose.yml` file in the project root then just add the redis service portion of the above yml code under the services section.

-Also create a directory in the Laravel project root to persist the redis data.
+We also need to create a directory in the Laravel project root to persist the redis data.

 ```bash
 mkdir -p data/redis